Grace Gladston - Music Therapist (HCPC Reg.)

 I work in a person-centred way which means that you can direct how you want to use the session.
 I also work psychodynamically helping you to notice and reflect on relational patterns and integrate new ways of thinking that best serve you.
 I work holistically blending a variety of techniques and approaches from other therapies and theories so that you receive personalised support.
 I absolutely do not believe in a one size fits all approach to mental health.

-In the first few sessions, we discuss in more detail about why and how music therapy might be able to help you and whether you feel satisfied starting the therapeutic process with me.
+In the first three sessions, we discuss in more detail about why and how music therapy might be able to help you and whether you feel satisfied starting the therapeutic process with me.

 We look at: